bonitasoft/bonita-labs-doc/md/installation_guide.md

 #### Manually

-This method is the not recommended way.
+This method is the not recommended way, but can be used if you want fine control of deployed Living Applications.

 #### Living Application "Configuration"